yudinikita/godot-spin-button/README.md

 ![Features of Godot Spin Button](images/features.png)

+## 📝 Getting started

+### 1. Installation

+1. Download the repository.
+2. Clone the new repository locally.
+3. Copy the `addons/spin_button` folder inside your project's `addons` directory.
+4. You're all set!

+### 2. Usage

+1. Enable the addon by going to `Project -> Project Settings -> Plugins` and activating the "Spin Button" plugin.
+2. Add control on scene `Control -> BaseButton -> Button -> SBBaseButton -> SBButton`.
+3. Customize or apply a theme for the button as you wish.

+Happy coding!

 ## 🎨 Theme

 With SpinButton, you can replicate a theme from many major AAA games or you can create your own unique theme.